 Consistently updated formulas reflect most current research

 Manufactured by a GMP certified and FDA regulated facility

 Whole food extracts of greens and berries for added phytochemical benefit

 Provide iodine — beneficial for those who avoid salt

 Science moves much faster than most companies can keep pace with, but Dr. Fuhrman strives to keep his products as current as possible.
 Dr. Fuhrman continually improves the quality of his supplements, adjusting their contents to stay current with new scientific research.

-Dr. Fuhrman's multivitamin and mineral supplements include whole food derived nutrients: vitamin K2 derived from natto (fermented soybeans), which is more bioavailable than synthetic vitamin K11; vitamin C from acerola fruit; iodine from kelp; and resveratrol from polygonum cuspidatum root.
+Dr. Fuhrman’s multivitamin and mineral supplements include whole food derived nutrients: vitamin K2 derived from flower extracts, which is more bioavailable than synthetic vitamin K1;1 vitamin C from acerola fruit; iodine from kelp; and resveratrol from polygonum cuspidatum root.
 In addition, whole food extracts including acai, kale, watercress, and goji berry have been added to supply additional phytochemicals and maximize the antioxidant benefit of the supplement.
-Finally, most of Dr. Fuhrman's multivitamin and mineral supplements are packaged in vegetarian capsules, which can be opened in order to add the supplement to food or drink for those who prefer not to swallow the capsules whole.
+Finally, Dr. Fuhrman’s multivitamin and mineral supplements are packaged in vegetarian capsules, which can be opened in order to add the supplement to food or drink for those prefer not to swallow the capsules whole.

 Avoid taking supplements containing these ingredients: vitamin A, vitamin E, folic acid, beta carotene, copper and iron